 There are several rarer conditions that can lead to dementia or dementia-like symptoms.
 Around 35,000 people in the UK are thought to be affected by these rarer causes of dementia.

-This section of our website provides information about these conditions.
+This section of our website provides information about these rare conditions.
 The conditions have been divided into two categories: those that directly cause dementia, and those that can cause memory and cognitive problems similar to symptoms seen in dementia.
 We also provide information about organisations that offer specific help and support for people affected by these conditions.

 Rare forms of dementia